 The incident even led to a statement from a Pennsylvania Senator, who called for dresser manufacturers to meet mandatory stability requirements going forward.
 IKEA settled three wrongful death lawsuits for 50 million dollars.
 Other injuries and deaths have been reported as well.
 According to the Consumer Product Safety Commission, 25,000 children are injured in defective furniture tip-overs.
 Other defective furniture recalls have included:

-If you or a loved one has suffered an injury due to a piece of defective furniture, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a piece of defective furniture in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.